AFLplusplus/AFLplusplus/docs/features.md

 Among others, the following features and patches have been integrated:

-* NeverZero patch for afl-gcc, instrumentation, qemu_mode and unicorn_mode which prevents a wrapping map value to zero, increases coverage
+* NeverZero patch for afl-gcc, instrumentation, QEMU mode and unicorn_mode which prevents a wrapping map value to zero, increases coverage
-* Persistent mode, deferred forkserver and in-memory fuzzing for qemu_mode
+* Persistent mode, deferred forkserver and in-memory fuzzing for QEMU mode
 * Unicorn mode which allows fuzzing of binaries from completely different platforms (integration provided by domenukk)
 * The new CmpLog instrumentation for LLVM and QEMU inspired by